NYDisbo Supported

 New York IOLTA Note

-New York is one of the most compliance-intensive IOLTA jurisdictions.
-22 NYCRR Part 1300 sets specific format requirements for records.
-Running balances on all ledgers and 7-year retention are strictly enforced.
-PI firms in New York handling large case inventories face heightened compliance complexity.
+New York is one of the most compliance-intensive IOLTA jurisdictions in the country.
+22 NYCRR Part 1300 sets specific format requirements for your records.
+Running balances on every ledger and 7-year retention are strictly enforced, and PI firms with large case inventories face real compliance complexity here.

 Common IOLTA Violations in New York